ShlKan/certified-str-solver/README.md

 CertiStr's front-end (not certified) is developed based on (1) [dolmen](https://github.com/Gbury/dolmen) and (2) [ocaml-re-nfa (my branch)](https://github.com/ShlKan/ocaml-re-nfa).
-Note that The original [ocaml-re-nfa](https://github.com/yallop/ocaml-re-nfa) does not support symbolic finite automata.
+Note that, the original [ocaml-re-nfa](https://github.com/yallop/ocaml-re-nfa) does not support symbolic finite automata.
-You must install the branch in my repo.
+You must install the branch in my repo (`opam install [path to ocaml-re-nfa]`).

 We use `dune` to manage the project.
 To build, jump into the [CertiStr](CertiStr) folder and run `dune build`.
 To test (cram test), run `dune runtest`.